Coherence and Quantum Stability of Relativistic Superfluid States: A quantum description of superfluids in the background field method

-The state $|v\rangle$ we identified as the stable superfluid background has a rather peculiar behavior.
-Although it is not an eigenstate of the Hamiltonian due to its explicit time dependence, its evolution is nevertheless trivial: the time dependence of all correlation functions of the field operator $\Phi(x)$ (and conjugate momentum) simply reduces to an overall oscillating phase, identical to that of the one-point function of the field operator.
-Consequently, all correlation functions satisfy the following relation
+It is important to remark on the peculiar property of the state $|v\rangle$, that we identified as the stable superfluid background.
+As explained in Section \ref{sec:state_def}, although it is not an eigenstate of the Hamiltonian due to its explicit time dependence, its evolution is nevertheless remarkably simple: the time dependence of all correlation functions of the field operator $\Phi(x)$ (and conjugate momentum) simply reduces to an overall oscillating phase, identical to that of the one-point function of the field operator.
+In particular, this shows that the system retains its classical behaviour indefinitely, without undergoing any quantum depletion.

-This shows that if the system is initialized in an almost classical state (such that quadratic or higher order correlation functions are dominated by their disconnected part), it will retain this classical behaviour indefinitely.

-In this section, we show that the simplicity of its time evolution is not accidental, but rather a consequence of the fact that the state is a Spontaneous Symmetry Probing state, in the sense of Ref.~\cite{Nicolis:2011pv}.
-Exploiting this property, we further demonstrate that the evolution of the state itself can be fully captured by an overall time-dependent $U(1)$ transformation of a time-independent state.
+The simplicity of its time evolution is not accidental, but rather a consequence of the fact that the state is a Spontaneous Symmetry Probing (SSP) state, in the sense of Ref.~\cite{Nicolis:2011pv}.
 Consider the class of states that spontaneously break the internal symmetry of a theory, associated with a conserved charge ${Q}$.
-Spontaneous Symmetry Probing states $|c\rangle$ are defined as those whose time evolution follows the symmetry direction.
+SSP states $|c\rangle$ are defined as those whose time evolution follows the symmetry direction.
 Formally, these are defined by the relation

 Thus, while they are not eigenstates of the Hamiltonian, they are eigenstates of the modified operator ${H} - \mu {Q}$.
 For states satisfying this identity, the dynamics is equivalently controlled by the generator of the symmetry ${Q}$.
 In particular, the charge operator can only rotate symmetry-breaking states into each other.
 Therefore, because its action over $|c\rangle$ leads to physically equivalent states, so does the Hamiltonian according to \eqref{eq:ModiiedH}.
-In this sense, coherence is preserved by the time evolution for Spontaneous Symmetry Probing states.
+In this sense, coherence is preserved by the time evolution for SSP states.

-We now demonstrate that the state $|v\rangle$ precisely satisfies this definition.
-As discussed in the previous section, $|v\rangle$ is the state that minimizes the Hamiltonian for fluctuations, obtained from the Lagrangian~\eqref{eq:LagrSF} after performing the field redefinition~\eqref{eq:SFdecomposition}.
-This field redefinition is implemented by a canonical transformation, which we decompose into two steps:

-Here, ${Q}$ is the charge associated with the $U(1)$ symmetry.
-A similar relation applies to the conjugate momentum, and the Hermitian conjugate of the canonical variables.